 I know reaching out for help isn’t easy.
-I hope the following information will help answer some of your burning question and put your mind at ease.
+I hope the following information will answer some of your most pressing questions and put your mind at ease.

 Virtual therapy from wherever you are in Ontario

-I am so pleased to offer 50 minute video and telephone therapy sessions in my part-time practice for adult residing in Ontario, Canada.
+I am so pleased to offer 60 minute video and telephone therapy sessions in my part-time practice for adults residing in Ontario, Canada.

-The first step is to book a free (and obligation free) 20 minute phone consultation.
-This will allow us to learn a bit about one another, speak about what therapy might be like for you, and allow me to answer any and all questions you might have.
+The first step is to book a free (and obligation free) 30 minute Discovery Call.
+This phone consultation will allow us to learn a bit about one another, speak about what therapy might be like for you, and allow me to answer any questions you might have.

 Convenient Online Booking

-You can view my availability and book both your Meet & Greet plus ongoing therapy sessions through the secure online client portal.
+You can view my availability and book, cancel or reschedule your Discovery Call and ongoing Individual Therapy Sessions through the secure online portal hosted by Jane.

-Payment is required at the end of each session and can be made using credit card (hosted by Stripe) or e-transfer through your online bank.
+Payment is required at the end of each session and can be made using credit card through Jane or e-transfer through your online bank.
 You will receive an itemized receipt via your email after payment of every session.
 I can keep your credit card on file for your convenience.

 Cancellations and Appointment Changes

 You can opt in to recieve email or text appointment reminders before every session.
-In your portal you will have the ability to cancel and make changes to your upcoming appointments with me.
+You also have the ability to reschedule your upcoming appointments online.